MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

     ## 9     Data Quality and Operations    55            0.6
     ## 10             Cloud and Database     5            0.1

-The table above shows the frequency of the ten different job categories, being “Data Science and Research” and “Data Engineering” the two most popular, followed by “Data Analysis” representing 15.6% of the total.
-This means that the database has been populated by different Data-related jobs but in different proportions.
-It is important to note this distribution, as it directly affects the statistical calculations and metrics such as the average.
+The table presented above depicts the frequency of ten distinct job categories.
+“Data Science and Research” and “Data Engineering” are the two most prevalent categories, followed by “Data Analysis” which accounts for 15.6% of the total.
+This indicates that the database contains various job titles related to data, but in different proportions.
+It is crucial to take note of this distribution because it directly affects statistical calculations and metrics, such as the average.

 For instance, the `'job_category' = "Data Science and Research"` covers the following `job_titles`: